University of Missouri Logo PNG

 The university logo is permanent and consists of a visual icon, sometimes used independently, and an inscription.

 The image includes two capital letters, M and U, placed one above the other.
-The elements are an abbreviation of the words Missouri and University.
+The elements are abbreviations of the words “Missouri” and “University.”
 The conjunction “of” is shown as a common black backing that repeats the contours of both letters and connects them as a whole.

 What is the University of Missouri?

-This is a prestigious public research university in Columbia, Missouri, renowned for having one of the best journalism programs in the world.
-The university includes 13 colleges and schools, offering more than 300 academic programs, including accredited business, engineering, veterinary medicine, and agriculture courses.
+This is a prestigious public research university in Columbia, Missouri, renowned for its journalism program, one of the best in the world.
+The university comprises 13 colleges and schools, offering more than 300 academic programs, including accredited programs in business, engineering, veterinary medicine, and agriculture.
 The iconic columns of Francis Quadrangle highlight the campus’s unique neo-Gothic architecture.
 Among the university’s distinctive features is an extensive research reactor, the only one among public colleges.
-The traditional “Tiger” chant at football games and the participation of the Tigers athletic teams in the elite SEC conference form significant university traditions.
+The traditional “Tiger” chant at football games and the participation of the Tigers’ athletic teams in the elite SEC conference form significant university traditions.

-The black color represents the land since the Morrill law was used to develop the University.
-This law allowed the state to obtain tracts of land for sale and use the money to organize education.
+The color black represents the land, since the Morrill Act established the University.
+This law allowed the state to acquire land for sale and use the proceeds to fund education.

 Overall, the composition resembles an ear, alluding to the fruit of knowledge and many agricultural research programs.

 To the right of the badge is an inscription on two levels.
 At the top is “Mizzou.”
 At the bottom, in smaller letters: “University of Missouri.”
-Both words are the name of the same institution.
+Both words refer to the same institution.
 Mizzou comes from an earlier version of the state’s name: “Mizzou-ree.”
 There are now 13 universities in Missouri.
 MU was the first, so it was called Old Mizzou.
 The name stuck and became the institution’s middle name.

 The Seal

 The university seal is on a black background.
-The outer circle shows the name of the institution and the year of its foundation.
+The outer circle shows the institution’s name and the year of its foundation.
 Interestingly, the date is written with Roman numerals.
-This choice shows the versatility of the knowledge received by the students.
+This choice demonstrates the versatility of the knowledge students have gained.

 Inside the seal is a heraldic shield resembling the stretched skin of an animal.
 Its shape refers to the time when the first settlers and natives occupied the territories, and it is typical of most state shields.

 The shield is divided into three parts and is the modified core of the Missouri state seal.
-A book is placed at the top, demonstrating the importance of knowledge.
+A book is placed at the top to demonstrate the importance of knowledge.
 The book is one of the mottos: Salus Populi (Safety of the People).
 Knowledge helps solve the problems one encounters.
 The university believes that the primary purpose of education is to serve people by making their lives more comfortable and peaceful.
-The state coat of arms also uses this phrase: Salus Populi Suprеma Lex Esto.
+The state coat of arms also uses this phrase: Salus Populi Suprema Lex Esto.
 Here, the phrase translates as “the welfare of the people.”

 The second part features a bear against a purple background.
-Grizzlies used to inhabit almost all of the United States.
+Grizzlies once inhabited almost all of the United States.
 The beast symbolizes strength, assertiveness, and courage.
 Learning and completing the training will take effort and struggle.

 The last part is the American coat of arms.